deepak-ucfknight/Emotion-Recognition/ReadMe.md

 FER2013: https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data
 FER-plus: https://github.com/Microsoft/FERPlus

+Environment Setup

+Install miniconda or Anaconda
+In the command prompt type, conda env create -f environment.yml this will create all the necessary setup related for the project activate the environment by typing conda activate gpu_env in command prompt deactivae the environment by typing conda deactivate

 Acknowledgements,

 We sincerely thank Octavio Arriaga et al., for their codes posted in GitHub at https://github.com/oarriaga/face_classification